Taming the

 Users and Research

-We embedded ourselves with senior underwriters to map their mental models.
-We found that they don't just "see" data—they triage it.
-The goal was to build a system that supports that natural triage process.
+We embedded ourselves with senior underwriters across three corporate branches to map their complex mental models.
+We found that they don't just "see" data—they triage it based on urgency, client value, and risk severity.
+The goal was to build an intelligent workspace that aligns with this natural triage hierarchy.

-Deep-dive workshops to translate complex insurance rules into digital logic blocks.
+Deep-dive workshops with actuarial and compliance teams to translate complex insurance rules, policy exceptions, and rating tables into digital logic blocks.

 Contextual Inquiry

-Observing real-time decision making to identify where the "gut feeling" comes from.
+Observing real-time decision making under heavy time pressure to identify where the "gut feeling" comes from, mapping hidden spreadsheet habits.

 Frustrations and Findings

 The legacy experience felt like a continuous fight against the tool.
-Underwriters spent more time "fixing the UI" than evaluating the risk.
+Underwriters spent more time "fixing the UI" and copying data between multiple legacy screens than actually evaluating the risk profiles.

 Design Concept

-Moving from a record-keeping tool to a 'Decision Engine'.
-The design focuses on surfacing the "Delta"—what has changed and what needs attention right now.
+Moving from a record-keeping database tool to an active 'Decision Engine'.
+The design focuses on surfacing the "Delta"—what has changed, what requires immediate human judgment, and what can be automated.

-Grouping related data points to allow for instant pattern identification.
+Grouping related financial and medical data points to allow for instant pattern identification and outlier flagging.

-- Unified view of internal and external data
+- Unified workspace view of internal applicant history and external credit reports.

 User Testing

-Validated through high-fidelity prototypes with real-world complex cases.
-Success was measured not just by speed, but by the "Stress Reduction" reported by the users.
+Validated through high-fidelity interactive prototypes with real-world complex cases.
+Success was measured not just by speed, but by the "Stress Reduction" reported by the senior underwriters during day-in-the-life testing sessions.

 Snippets